-Distribution: Occurring in the Cascade and Wenatchee Mountains of central and northern Washington; British Columbia south to Washington.
+Distribution: Occurring on both sides of the Cascades crest in central and northern Washington; British Columbia to central Washington.

 Habitat: Talus slopes and other rocky places in alpine areas.